26 Nov 2020

 Director, Chemicals Control and Management Centre, Ghana

-Head of Global Affairs Section, Switzerland
+Head of Global Affairs Section, Federal Office for the Environment, Switzerland

 Senior Adviser, Ministry of Climate and Environment, Norway